-As we sat in our old Dakota deciding whether to eat first or go to the next possible lot, he came running back out with his manager.
+As we sat in our old Dodge Dakota, deciding whether to eat first or go to the next possible lot, he came running back out with his manager.
 They found another possible!
 They were so excited.
-So, we got out & went & looked.
-It was very nice but one year too old & two to three thousand dollars too much.
+So, we got out & went to look.
+It was very nice, but one year too old & two to three thousand dollars too much.

 We decided on lunch…bet you already guessed that… and went to four more lots.

 At #2, no one came out at all & as we turned around to leave an even younger man than the one we just left came running out.
 It’s as if they see an old lady in an old truck & boot out the newest guy in the place.
 Told him what I was looking for & he brightened up said he had just the thing, but it was in their other lot 50 miles away.
-To be polite I asked for his business card, and he said…this is the honest truth, he really said, “They won’t give me any but I can scratch off the card of the last guy & put my name in.”
+To be polite I asked for his business card, and he said…this is the honest truth, he really said, “They won’t give me any, but I can scratch off the name & phone number of the last guy & put mine in.”
 I accepted that, mostly so that I had proof of the whole thing.

-Stop #4 was at a regular used car lot but a big one.
+Stop #4 was at a regular used car lot and a big one.
 The guy that came out was one of the owners.
-Told him what I was looking for, he check the smart phone he had in his hand & led us to one or two that weren’t even close & wandered off talking on his cell to someone obviously more important than we were.
+Told him what I was looking for, he check the smart phone he had in his hand & led us to one or two that weren’t even close then wandered off talking on his cell to someone obviously more important than we were.

 Then, at a rate of about two a week, “Aurora” emailed.
 The first few were offering to “finalize” our deal.
 At this point I figured this is some kind of auto response the company sends to anyone who leaves an email address…kind of like the spam calls I was trying to avoid by not leaving a phone number.

-The emails continued with offers to buy my vehicle, not that she had a clue what I drove around and the last one telling me that they had lots of new cars on the lot & to come check them out.
+The emails continued with offers to buy my vehicle, not that she had a clue what I drove; the last one telling me that they had lots of new cars on the lot & to come check them out.
 A link to what was available would have been nice.

 It would be nice if they actually sent some automotive links to the cars that match my list but, maybe that’s not how selling cars works these days.